marpies/account-kit-ane/README.md

 * `{FACEBOOK_APP_ID}` with your Facebook app ID
 * `{ACCOUNT_KIT_CLIENT_TOKEN}` with your AccountKit client token

+Note the preference `AccountKitFacebookAppEventsEnabled` requires [Facebook SDK](https://github.com/marpies/AIRFacebook-ANE) to be included in your app; alternatively you can set the value to `0` to disable event logging made by AccountKit SDK.

 For Android support, modify `manifestAdditions` element so that it contains the following meta-data and activities.
 Note the meta-data `com.facebook.accountkit.FacebookAppEventsEnabled` requires [Facebook SDK](https://github.com/marpies/AIRFacebook-ANE) to be included in your app; alternatively you can set the value to `false` to disable event logging made by AccountKit SDK.